DEEPAKKUSHWAHAGBPIET/custom_shell_command_run/README.md

+# Process Executor

+A minimal C program that demonstrates process creation and execution of system commands using fork() and execvp().

-Features
+## Features

-Executes any command available in the system’s $PATH.
+- Executes any command available in the system’s `$PATH`.

-Supports multiple arguments dynamically.
+- Supports multiple arguments dynamically.

-Demonstrates process creation using fork().
+- Demonstrates process creation using `fork()`.

-Demonstrates process replacement using execvp().
+- Demonstrates process replacement using `execvp()`.

-Parent process waits for the child to complete before continuing.
+- Parent process waits for the child to complete before continuing.

-Prints useful debug information:
+- Prints useful debug information:

-Parent PID
+   - Parent PID

-Child PID
+   - Child PID

-Command execution status
+   - Command execution status

-Requirements
+## Requirements

-GCC or any C compiler
+- GCC or any C compiler

-Unix/Linux environment (Linux, macOS, WSL, etc.)
+- Unix/Linux environment (Linux, macOS, WSL, etc.)